-Laura A. Moore, LPN, A.S. in Nursing from Midlands Technical College; 4 years of previous experience with Lexington County EMS; 16 years of experience with SC Vocational Rehabilitation, and 7 years at the Lexington County Detention Center.
+Laura A. Moore, LPN, A.S. in Nursing from Midlands Technical College; 4 years of previous experience with Lexington County EMS; 16 years of experience with SC Vocational Rehabilitation, and 7 years at the Lexington County Detention Center; employed with the Coroner's Office for 6 years.
 Lifelong resident of Lexington, and graduate of Lexington High School.